 In 2003 and 2004, with the U.S. housing boom (read, bubble) well under way, Lehman acquired five mortgage lenders, including subprime lender BNC Mortgage and Aurora Loan Services, which specialized in Alt-A loans (made to borrowers without full documentation).
 Lehman’s acquisitions at first seemed prescient; record revenues from Lehman’s real estate businesses enabled revenues in the capital markets unit to surge 56% from 2004 to 2006, a faster rate of growth than other businesses in investment banking or asset management.

 Pearlstein, the apologist, goes on to name other financial collapses that occurred before the partial repeal of Glass Steagall, as proof that repeal was not to blame.
-But since when has the existence of other crimes been proof of anything, except that this click of high rollers, called the ruling class, is willing to do it again, because it has done it before?
+But since when has the existence of other crimes been proof of anything, except that this click of high rollers, called the ruling class, is willing to do it again, simply because it has done it before?

 The masses are to believe that these poor defenseless banks were forced into these activities, and that presumably left to their own devices they would not have acted so unscrupulously.
 If that is so why didn’t they instruct their bought and paid for politicians and media to sound the alarm rather than celebrate the anticipated windfall?